Ready to work together?

 A few months after working remotely for my first job out of college, I decided it was time for a change.
 I did a ton of research into self-employment, informed my friends and family of this crazy leap, and to my surprise, was greeted with a lot of support.

 In all honesty, I didn’t have much “saved” up for the transition, but I knew I couldn’t wait any longer.
-I realized my mental health was unstable and I wanted nothing more than to just give it a shot, so that’s what I did.
+I realized I wanted nothing more than to just give it a shot, so that’s what I did.

 Once my safety net was secure enough to ease my anxieties, I set up all the legalities of my business.
-I revamped my website and made the announcement to my amazing support system of both loved ones, and clients.
-I’ve since closed down my Etsy shop to focus solely on running my design business and creating brand identities and custom websites that my clients love.
+I revamped my website and made the announcement.
+I’ve since closed down my Etsy shop to focus solely on running my design business, creating custom brand identities and websites in Squarespace and Showit with clients that are some of the kindest, most passionate people I’ve ever met, and I couldn’t be more grateful.

 Don’t let your fear hold you back from your dreams

 If you take anything from this story, I hope it’s that you don’t let life’s curveballs or your own fear hold you back from your dreams.
-I put my dream of running a business full-time on the back burner for so long.
-In reality, all I needed to do was set up systems to get me started and trust that it will all work out.
+I put my dream of running a business full-time on the back burner for so long when in reality, all I needed to do was set up systems to get me started and trust that it will all work out.

 If you’ve been looking for a sign to take your business full-time, this is it.
 I’m here to answer any questions you may have about entrepreneurship.
 It’s always my goal to help women of all backgrounds achieve their biggest business dreams.